 The Purpose of a Subpoena

-Subpoenas are routine in a legal proceeding of a criminal case where witnesses may be more unwilling to show up; however, in a civil case, they will also use the subpoena for documents that one of the parties doesn't have.
+Subpoenas are routine in a legal proceeding of a criminal case where witnesses may be more unwilling to show up.
+In a civil case, however, subpoenas are used to obtain documents that one of the parties doesn't have.

 Types of Subpoenas